 Efficient inventory management is a key to business success.
 The faster inventory is sold out, the better.
 Non-selling inventory is a stressor, fast-selling inventory is a relief, which frees cash and allows business to grow.

-Inventory turnover is a strategically important measure, which compares inventory level with sales and points out soft spots of a retailer, that can be related to inaccurate stock planning or poor sales.
+Inventory turnover is a strategically important measure, which compares inventory level with sales and points out soft spots of a retailer that can be related to inaccurate stock planning or poor sales.

-Low rate of inventory turnover vs High rate of inventory turnover
+Low rate of inventory turnover vs high rate of inventory turnover

-How to calculate inventory turnover ratio?
+How to calculate the inventory turnover ratio?

-A very simple three steps to follow:
+Three simple steps to follow:

-1) Calculate the total cost of goods (or “cogs”) sold within a period.
+1) Calculate the total cost of goods (or “COGs”) sold within a period.

-This can be done by adding ending inventory balance and the beginning inventory - and dividing by two.
-We do not recommend using the ending inventory balance because during the year some fluctuations happen, that should be taken into account.
+This can be done by adding the ending inventory balance and the beginning inventory balance and dividing by two.
+We do not recommend using the ending inventory balance because during the year some fluctuations may happen that should be taken into account.

-3) Divide the cost of goods solved by average inventory cost
+3) Divide the cost of goods solved by average inventory cost.

 What is Days Inventory or DSI?

-How to make inventory turnover rate favourable?
+How to make the inventory turnover rate favorable?